 The heart of the heat map is a color-shaded matrix display.
 Shaded matrix displays are well over a century old.
-Figure 2 shows an example from Loua (1873) that summarizes various social statistics across the arrondissements of Paris.
-Like the other graphics in the book, it was drawn and colored by hand.
+Figure 2 shows an example from Loua (1873).
+This graphic summarizes various social statistics across the arrondissements of Paris.
+Like the other graphics in the book, it was hand drawn and colored.

-Shading a table or matrix is a long-established method of highlighting entries, rows, or columns.
+Shading a table or matrix is a longstanding device for highlighting entries, rows, or columns.
 Accountants, graphics designers, computer engineers, and others have used this method for years.
 The most common recent application involves the use of color to shade rows, columns, or cells of a spreadsheet.